SANTHOSHKUMAR-SK7/SANTHOSHKUMAR-SK7/README.md

 # 💫 About Me:
 👋 Hi there!
-I’m a pre-final year Computer Science and Engineering student with a strong passion for Java development and backend engineering.
+I’m a final year Computer Science and Engineering student with a strong passion for Java development and backend engineering.
 I specialize in building efficient systems and optimizing code for performance.

 💼 What I Do

-🔭 Currently in my 3rd year of BE in Computer Science and Engineering
+🔭 Currently in my final year of BE in Computer Science and Engineering

 🌱 Currently learning DSA and Spring Boot